At a Glance

 ✨Tip Number 3

-Consider working on personal projects or contributing to open-source software that showcases your coding skills.
-This practical experience can set you apart from other candidates and give you something tangible to discuss in interviews.
+Consider working on personal or open-source projects that showcase your coding skills.
+Having tangible examples of your work can set you apart from other candidates and give you something to discuss in interviews.

 ✨Tip Number 4